History of autism: Treatment and support

 In December 2012, Brazil passed the Berenice Piana Law, which created the National Policy for the Protection of the Rights of Persons with Autism Spectrum Disorder.
 This officially classified autism as a disability under Brazilian law, and increased the condition's profile in the country.

 Pathological demand avoidance

+British child psychologist Elizabeth Newson first saw the pattern of pathological demand avoidance (PDA) in children in 1980.
+She published a number of papers about it in the 1990s.

+In 1997, the PDA Contact Group was established in the UK by parents of children with PDA.
+This later became the PDA Society.

-In July 2003, British child psychologist Elizabeth Newson at the University of Nottingham published an article in the Archives of Disease in Childhood journal arguing that pathological demand avoidance (PDA) be recognised as a unique profile within the autism spectrum.
-She had first seen the pattern of PDA in children in 1980.
+In July 2003, Newson published an article arguing that PDA be recognised as a unique profile within the autism spectrum.
 She believed that autistic people with pronounced PDA symptoms tend to behave quite differently to those that do not, and that people with PDA symptoms often do not have common autistic symptoms.